Agriculture Education

 Subsistence farmers in Africa continue to struggle to survive due to a very dire set of circumstances which is beyond their control.
 A lack of agricultural extension services by the government, small landholdings, soil erosion, overused and infertile soils, erratic rainfall patterns due to climate change, lack of access to quality seeds, little crop variety, lack of knowledge of effective farming techniques and rudimentary tools have resulted in very low agricultural yields, which leads to food insecurity throughout the year.

 Lack of access to clean and safe water also greatly contributes to this desolate situation, which has disastrous effects on the general health and productivity of the population.
 Malnutrition has consequences that range from morbidity to mortality.
 These adverse conditions affect bodily functions and lead to a vicious cycle of medical, economic and social problems.
-Especially children are severely affected by malnutrition and stunting, which are at high levels (25 to 32% in the areas where we are active).
+Especially children are severely affected by malnutrition and stunting, which are at high levels (25 to 32% in some of the areas where we are active).

 OUR APPROACH